RareSense/Nova3D/blender-plugin/README.md

 > Works in Blender **3.6 → 5.x** (tested on 5.1).
 Nothing else to install.

-New to Blender?
-Just follow the numbered steps — every click is spelled out.

 ## 1. Get the add-on file

 Download `nova3d_blender-1.0.0.zip` from the